atomixnmc/minidi-dict-ng1/docs/index.md

     http://www.example.com/#!myfile.md

-MDwiki will load a file called `index.md` from the same directory as the index.html by default, so if you use an `index.md` file as entry point, all you have to do is enter your domain name:
+Minidi will load a file called `index.md` from the same directory as the index.html by default, so if you use an `index.md` file as entry point, all you have to do is enter your domain name:

     http://example.com/